-Whether you're looking to drought-proof your backyard, transform an area where grass refuses to grow, or you simply can't stand mowing the lawn, you may be considering installing artificial grass.
+Whether you're looking to drought-proof your backyard, transform an area where grass refuses to grow, or you simply can't stand mowing the lawn, you may be considering installing fake, or artificial, grass.

 Having a perfect lawn without any mowing, watering or fertilising may sound appealing, but there are also some downsides to faking it.

-We look at the pros and cons, costs, and safety and environmental considerations of installing an artificial lawn.
+We look at the pros and cons, how much it costs, how to clean it, and the safety and environmental considerations of installing an artificial lawn.

 Artificial grass requires little maintenance.